samjones00/docs/docs/_documentation/netcore-localhost-cert.md

 	127.0.0.1       dev.servicestack.com

-Which will let you use `dev.servicestack.com` in Android Emulators where it resolves to `10.0.2.2` and `127.0.0.1` in your OS.
+Which will let you use `dev.servicestack.com` in Android Emulators where it resolves to `10.0.2.2` which maps to `127.0.0.1` on your Host OS.

 ### Generating self-signed SSL Certificates for Custom Domains